olooney/oranlooney.com/content/post/jeopardy.md

 fine-tuning may allow us to unlock a whole new level of performance, but that's future state.
 Right now it's very situational.

-One thing that suprised me about the fine-tuning is that the performance gain all came from the first few hundred records.
+One thing that surprised me about the fine-tuning is that the performance gain all came from the first few hundred records.
 The training loss curves flattened out pretty quickly and there wasn't any benefit from fine tuning on a larger 10k dataset.
 That means we're not teaching the model the answers to specific trivia